cernestomtz/plSDETassestment/API_bug_report.md

 **Date:** 2025-11-11

 **Description:**
-When sending a PUT request to edit an employee using an ID that has been deleted or never existed, the API creates a new employee (upsert behavior), ignoring the provided ID.
+When sending a PUT request to edit an employee using an ID that has been deleted, the API creates a new employee (upsert behavior), ignoring the provided ID.
 Additionally, the API set a salary 0, which got into to invalid payroll calculations, a positive Benefits Cost and a negative Net Pay shown in the UI.

 This violates both RESTful conventions (PUT should be idempotent and only update existing resources) and business rules (Net Pay should never be negative).